Skip to main content

 JSON Field Shapes

-Each trace persists four JSON arrays that capture the forensic detail of the decision.
+Each trace persists five JSON arrays that capture the forensic detail of the decision.
 Downstream aggregators (the selection_frequency, anomaly_candidates, and why_not_ranked endpoints in Dashboard Data) expect the following shapes on newly-written rows.
 Older rows written before a field was added are still readable — fields default to null in the aggregation queries.

 scoringResults